Tornado outbreak of April 15, 1958: Mullet Key–Piney Point–Sun City–Gulf City–Ruskin–Wimauma, Florida

+Bareah–Frostproof, Florida

+Short-lived but intense, this tornado destroyed nine small, mostly frame homes, all but one of which were poorly built, along with a few barns.
+A prefabricated home was swept away, except for its slabbed foundation and an attached toilet.
+A full 2500 USgal water tank was thrown almost 1 mi, a refrigerator was tossed 100 yd, and an automobile was moved several hundred feet.
+A horse was carried 125 yd and one of its legs broken; a dog was fatally crushed as well.
+A barbed-wire fence was pulled out of the ground, a large truck tipped onto its side, and an automobile wrecked.
+Tin roofing littered trees and was bent around power poles for 3 mi.
+The tornado downed utility poles and trees before dissipating.
+Seven injuries occurred.
+The tornado is one of only a few official F4s to have hit Florida, the other having struck in 1966; however, its rating is disputed, as Grazulis ranked it F3.

 Fort Pierce, Florida

-The fourth tornado became the most destructive event of the outbreak, touching down near U.S. Route 441 west of Fort Pierce in Saint Lucie County.
+The fourth tornado became the most destructive event of the outbreak, touching down near US 441 west of Fort Pierce in St. Lucie County.
 It moved east through the city's business district and moved offshore over the Atlantic Ocean.
 A total of 28 homes were demolished or received damage in the Fort Pierce area, while 200 additional buildings were destroyed or damaged as well.
 In addition, nine small residences were destroyed outside the city.
-Initial estimates placed damages near $5,000,000 (1958 USD), but these estimates were deemed too high by the General Adjustments Bureau.
-Final estimates placed damages near "over half million" or $0.5 million.
 Martial law was declared after the tornado struck the city, but it was lifted on April 16.
 Grapefruit was tossed from the trees, but growers salvaged the majority of the fruit from the ground.
 Most of the 20 injuries were inflicted by flying glass in the city's downtown business district.

-Non-tornadic effects

-One B-47 bomber departing from MacDill Air Force Base was destroyed when it encountered the parent thunderstorm.
-The plane unsuccessfully attempted to fly at lower altitudes and avoid it.
-The four crew members aboard were not found and presumed dead.
+Initial estimates placed damages near $5,000,000, but later were deemed too high by the General Adjustments Bureau; final estimates placed damages near "over half million" or $0.5 million, according to press reports.
+Other E/F3s hit Fort Pierce on September 18, 1954, and October 9, 2024.